 Sometimes people can go down in history with such a legacy that it’s hard to remember they were once a real person.
-Hero or tyrant, they take on such mythic proportions that you don’t know what’s real or not – and it doesn’t help that most powerful people throughout history had very good PR machines and some very flattering artists on the payroll (yes, Henry VIII, we're looking at you).
+Hero or tyrant, they take on such mythic proportions that you don’t know what’s real or not – and it doesn’t help that most powerful people throughout history had very good PR machines (ahem, Alfred the Great) and some very flattering artists on the payroll (yes, Henry VIII, we're looking at you).

 The Spanish art project Césares de Roma has been creating lifelike sculptures of Rome’s most famous emperors to make them feel more real, and now it’s Nero’s turn, though this new rendering may surprise you.

 Rome’s cruelest tyrant, mass murderer, and all-round bad guy or much-misunderstood leader?
 Well, there are no actual contemporary records of Nero (possibly because he had Rome’s two greatest thinkers at the time, his advisors Seneca the Younger and Burrus murdered), so most of what we know is based on Roman historians Tacitus and Cassius Dio, writing 50 years after his reign.
 Charges against him include – though are not limited to – murdering his mother, his aunt, his step-brother, his wife, the pregnant mistress he left her for, burning down most of Rome and blaming Christians for it, resulting in more murder.

 Does this look like the face of a guy who could do all that?

 (If you’re like me, you’re probably thinking isn’t that Ori, the dwarf with the worst haircut in Peter Jackson’s The Hobbit?)